vincedarley/cewe-layout/README.md

 PDF Export: for testing purposes, you can export a PDF file render of a single page, containing just the photos.
 This export does not contain any of the cleverness of the cewe2pdf project, and supports no other visual features than the photos themselves.
 It is meant just for generating a single page collage-style multi-photo PDF.

 PDF import: some work towards importing an old PDF file and creating a .xmcf CEWE-compatible album from it, automatically.
-Use '--startingPdf Album.pdf' on the command line.
+Use '--originalPdf Album.pdf' on the command line.
 And then, if necessary, apply various algorithms to identify/extract photos from each page (if the fully automatic import hasn't quite identified photos correctly).
+I've used this to turn old PDFs from Mimeo-photos exports into editable photobooks again.

-Photo improver (experimental): building on top of the PDF import, search in a directory of photos for higher quality instances of the photos extracted from the PDF, so that you can enhance the digital photo album and potentially print at higher quality.
+Photo improver (experimental): building on top of the PDF import, search in a directory of photos for higher quality instances of the photos extracted from the PDF, so that you can enhance the digital photo album and potentially re-print at higher quality.

 **Safety features**

 QLayout does a few things to help lower the risk of problems when editing your photobook:
 1. When saving a page, which modifies the xml file, it validates (after saving) both that the correct number of photos and text blocks are indeed in that xml file, and that the referenced photo files do actually exist.
-2. When moving photos into the photo-book, QLayout renames the jpeg files by adding a "-pg" suffix containing the page they have been saved into.
+2. When moving photos into the photo-book, QLayout renames the jpeg/png files by adding a "-pg" suffix containing the page they have been saved into.
 In this way if you need to manually look for photos, it is easy to find the right ones inside the book.
+3. When removing photos from the photo-book, QLayout moves them out of the CEWE directory into your "<Album>-photos" directory.
+So their files are not deleted from your disk.

+Details for the technically minded:
+- Saving a modified page layout in QLayout will successfully modify the data.mcf xml file inside your Cewe book project.
+BUT, if that book is already open in Cewe Creator (CC) application, then CC will NOT notice that the layout has changed.
+You will need to close the project and re-open it for CC to notice the layout changes.
+Unfortunately this means that the workflow you adopt cannot efficiently include making adjustments to a Page in both QLayout and CC while moving back and forth between the two applications.
+- Similarly if you modify+save a page in QLayout and modify anything else in CC (even things completely unrelated to the earlier page) and "Save" the book in CC, the "Save" in CC will overwrite the changes you have just made from QLayout.
+Clearly CC maintains an in-memory copy of the book and writes the entire book to disk afresh every time you "Save".
+- So, in short, while working with QLayout you are best not to have the book open in CC.
+So: Close CC.
+Work with QLayout.
+Then open CC.
+(If you absolutely have to have CC open, treat it as a read-only tool, and do NOT accidentally "Save" else your QLayout changes will be overwritten).
+- Note that while QLayout is designed only to modify the location and size of photos and text blocks on pages in the data.mcf xml file, it does also rewrite the entire xml file.
+Its approach is to generically load the large xml file (most of which it does not understand!), and only manipulate the location/size portions of the file, and then generically save the entire xml file (while also making a backup of the original)
+- There does not seem to be any risk of file corruption, except perhaps if you choose to hit "Save" in both applications simultaneously.
+And we do make backups of original xml files, but of course use at your own risk.

 **Layout Algorithms**